 Though television was quite popular after World War II, going to the movies was even more popular than it is today.
 In 1947, Congressman J. Parnell Thomas of New Jersey was Chairman of HUAC, which worried that Hollywood was producing films with unintended or intended messages supporting communism.
 Of those subpoenaed, there was a group of friendly witnesses and a group of unfriendly witnesses.

-The friendly witnesses were expected to name names, and included Walt Disney, Ronald Reagan, and Sam Wood.
-The unfriendly witnesses, made up of motion-picture producers, directors, and screenwriters, included ten individuals.
-Once questioned by the committee, each person refused to answer the committee’s questions on the grounds that the questions violated their first amendment right to freedom of speech.
+Friendly witnesses were expected to name names, and included Walt Disney, Ronald Reagan, and Sam Wood.
+Unfriendly witnesses, made up of motion-picture producers, directors, and screenwriters, included ten individuals.
+Once questioned by the committee, each person refused to answer questions on the grounds that the questions violated their first amendment right to freedom of speech.
 The group’s refusal to answer questions resulted in them being charged with Contempt of Congress on November 24, 1947.
 These witnesses have come to be known as the Hollywood Ten.